 In rare cases, the statute of limitations can be extended or “tolled.”
 For example, if you did not suffer injuries from your fall right away or reasonably did not realize they were caused by your slip and fall, the time period to sue could be extended.
 It is always best to consult with an experienced slip and fall attorney who will understand the exceptions to the statute of limitations under Nevada law.

 Did you slip and fall at a casino or another business?
 We urge you to contact us as soon as possible to not miss the deadline to sue.
-Fill out our online form to schedule a free consultation.
+Contact us online or call us directly at 866.299.0558 to schedule a free consultation.